HL7/fhir-shorthand/input/pagecontent/index.md

 Some of the features for FSH and SUSHI under consideration include (in no particular order):

-* **Round-Tripping** Currently there is no mature tool to translate existing FHIR artifacts into FSH.
-There is also a tool under development, [FSH Food](https://github.com/lantanagroup/fshfood), that converts StructureDefinitions into FSH.
+* **Importing SDs to FSH:** Currently there is no mature tool to translate existing FHIR artifacts such as SDs into FSH.
+It should be possible to round-trip between SDs in JSON or XML and FSH.
+There are two tools under development that convert SDs to FSH, [FSH Food](https://github.com/lantanagroup/fshfood) and GoFSH.

-* **Web-Based SUSHI** The underlying architecture of SUSHI is compatible with future server-based deployment, potentially providing an interactive experience with FSH and SUSHI.
+* **Web-Based SUSHI:** The underlying architecture of SUSHI is compatible with future server-based deployment, potentially providing an interactive experience with FSH and SUSHI.

 * **Slicing Support:** Currently, slicing requires the user to specify discriminator type, path, and slicing rules.
 It is anticipated that a future version of SUSHI will handle most slicing situations without explicit declarations by the user.
 To enable this, FSH will specify a set of algorithms that can be used to infer slicing discriminators based on the nature of the slices.
-We have nicknamed this “Ginsu Slicing” for the amazing 1980’s TV knife that slices through anything.
+We have nicknamed this capability “Ginsu Slicing” for the 1980’s TV infomercial knife that slices through anything.

 * **Multiple Language Support:** At present, FSH supports only one language at a time (it can be any language).
 In the future, FSH and SUSHI may introduce mechanisms for generating the same IG in multiple languages.

-* **Capability Statements (and other conformance resources):** The FSH language supports creation of StructureDefinitions, and tools like SUSHI address creation of ImplementationGuide resources.
+* **Capability Statements (and other conformance resources):** The FSH language supports creation of SDs, and tools like SUSHI address creation of ImplementationGuide resources.
 However, these are not the only [conformance resources in FHIR](https://www.hl7.org/fhir/conformance-module.html).
 Others include CapabilityStatement, OperationDefinition, SearchParameter, and CompartmentDefinition.
 Currently, you can create any of these types as instances; for example, using `InstanceOf: CapabilityStatement`.
 To make this easier, we provide a [downloadable template](CapabilityStatementTemplate.fsh) for a CapabilityStatement.
 There may be [other approaches](https://chat.fhir.org/#narrow/stream/215610-shorthand/topic/CapabilityStatement) that could create a CapabilityStatement more directly from requirements.
 Purpose-specific syntax could also be employed for other conformance resources such as SearchParameter and OperationDefinition.

 * **Nested Path Syntax:** While FSH is very good at expressing profiling rules, the current path grammar is cumbersome for populating resources with nested arrays.
 An example is populating the items in Questionnaires, where each item can contain sub-items.
 While not suggesting that FSH adopt YAML, it is worth noting that a syntax like YAML is much more concise in this type of situation.
 Additional syntax is under consideration.